-GENERAL EDUCATION AND INSTITUTIONAL REQUIREMENTS FOR THE BACHELOR OF ARTS AND BACHELOR OF SCIENCE DEGREES\
+GENERAL EDUCATION AND INSTITUTIONAL REQUIREMENTS FOR THE BACHELOR OF ARTS AND BACHELOR OF SCIENCE DEGREES

-English Compo sition (6 semest er hours-two courses in English composition)
+English Compo osition (6 semest ter hours-two courses in English composition)

 ENGL 101 Expository Writing 3

 ENGL 102 Argument and Research 3

-Arts and Huma inities (6 semest ter hours-one course in each of two disciplines)
+Arts and Hum anities (6 semes ter hours-one course in each of two disciplines)

 Arts and Humanities Elective 6

-Natural Scienc course) es (7-8 semester r hours-two science course, at least one of which shall be a labo ratory
+Natural Science laboratory cou r hours-two science course, at least one of which shall be a

-Natural Sciences Electives 7/8
+Natural Sciences Electives

+7/8

-Mathematics ( 3 semester hour rs-one course in mathematics at or above the college level)
+(3 semester hou rs-one course in mathematics at or above the college level) -

 MATH Mathematics Elective 3

-Social Sciences sciences) Social Sciences (6 semester hours-one course in each of two disciplines in social and behavioral sciences)
+Social Science r (6 comester bo urs-one course in each of two disciplines in social and behavior - -

+sciences) ai

 HIST 114 African American History to 1865 or

 HIST 115 African American History Since 1865 3

-Behavioral Sciences Elective 3
+11101 110 Behavioral Sciences Elective 3

-Technology (3 semester hours -one course in technology)
+Technology (3 semester hours -one course in technology) 5

-Technology Elective 3
+Semester nours Technology Elective 3

+recimology Liective J

-Free General E res (9 semester hours-chosen from any category within the Gen eral
+Education Electiv tion Course List) ves (9 semester hours-chosen from any category within the

 General Education Electives 9

-Institutional R equirements Fre eshman (6 semester hours)
+• eshman (6 semester hours)

-Health and We ellness
+Health and We ellness 2

 Health and Wellness Elective 3

-Freshman Seminar/Information Literacy
+Freshman Sen ninar/Informatio on Literacy

 FRSE 101 Freshman Seminar 3

+0

 LANGUAGE RE QUIREMENT FO R THE B. A. DEGREE (12 semester hours)

 FREN 101-102 First-Year French I and II 6

 FREN 201-202 Second-Year French I and II or 6

 SPAN 101-102 First-Year Spanish I and II 6

 SPAN 201-202 Second-Year Spanish I and II 6

-Note: \The language requirement is for BA majors only.
+Note: The language requirement is for BA majors only.
 Students must pursue 12 hours in either French or Spanish